Evoke (LON:EVOK) Trading Down 18.3% – What’s Next?

 Analyst Ratings Changes

-Several research analysts recently issued reports on EVOK shares.
-JPMorgan Chase & Co. cut their target price on Evoke from GBX 82 to GBX 66 and set a “neutral” rating on the stock in a research report on Wednesday, October 29th.
-Berenberg Bank restated a “buy” rating and set a GBX 95 price objective on shares of Evoke in a research note on Thursday, August 21st.
-Finally, Deutsche Bank Aktiengesellschaft upped their target price on shares of Evoke from GBX 88 to GBX 108 and gave the stock a “buy” rating in a research note on Wednesday, August 13th.
-Three equities research analysts have rated the stock with a Buy rating and one has assigned a Hold rating to the company’s stock.
-According to data from MarketBeat, the stock has an average rating of “Moderate Buy” and an average target price of GBX 102.25.
+EVOK has been the subject of a number of recent research reports.
+JPMorgan Chase & Co. reduced their target price on shares of Evoke from GBX 82 to GBX 66 and set a “neutral” rating for the company in a report on Wednesday, October 29th.
+Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Evoke from GBX 88 to GBX 108 and gave the stock a “buy” rating in a research report on Wednesday, August 13th.
+Finally, Berenberg Bank lowered shares of Evoke to a “hold” rating and reduced their price objective for the stock from GBX 95 to GBX 35 in a research note on Thursday.
+Two equities research analysts have rated the stock with a Buy rating and two have assigned a Hold rating to the stock.
+Based on data from MarketBeat, Evoke presently has a consensus rating of “Moderate Buy” and a consensus target price of GBX 87.25.

 Evoke Company Profile